eProsima/Fast-DDS-docs/docs/advanced.rst

 There are three ways of implementing keys into your topic:

-* Defining a `@Key` field in the IDL file when using FastRTPSGen (see the examples that come with the distribution).
+* Defining a `@Key` field in the IDL file when using Fast DDS-Gen (see the examples that come with the distribution).
 * Manually implementing and using a :func:`getKey()` method.
 * Adding the attribute `Key` to the member and its parents when using dynamic types (see :ref:`dynamic-types`).